lritter14/recipe-helper/SETUP.md

 ## References

-- Project specification: `intro.md`
 - User documentation: `README.md`
 - Developer guide: `CONTRIBUTING.md`
 - Dependencies: `pyproject.toml`
-- Configuration example: `config/config.yaml.example`

 ---

 **Note**: This is a greenfield project with a solid foundation.
 All core modules have stub implementations ready for development.
-Follow the milestones in `intro.md` for implementation priority.